 - Request for PBV Proposals.
 HC may solicit proposals by using a request for proposals to select proposals on a competitive basis.
-HC shall not limit proposals to a single site or impose restrictions that explicitly or practically preclude owner submission of proposals for PBV housing on different sites. - Proposals that were previously selected based on a competition.
-This may include selection of a proposal for housing assisted under a federal, state, or local government housing assistance program that was subject to a competition in accordance with the requirements of the applicable program, community development program, or supportive services program that requires competitive selection of proposals (e.g., HOME, and units for which competitively awarded LIHTCs have been provided), where the proposal has been selected in accordance with such program's competitive selection requirements within three years of the PBV proposal selection date, and the earlier competitive selection proposal did not involve any consideration that the project would receive PBV assistance.
+HC shall not limit proposals to a single site or impose restrictions that explicitly or practically preclude owner submission of proposals for PBV housing on different sites.
+HC may establish selection procedures that combine or are in conjunction with other federal, state, or local government housing assistance, community development, or supportive services competitive selection processes, so long as they comply with proposal and project selection procedures noted in this chapter. - Proposals that were previously selected based on a competition.
+This may include selection of a proposal for housing assisted under a federal, state, or local government housing assistance program, community development, or supportive services program that was subject to a competition in accordance with the requirements of the applicable program, where the proposal has been selected in accordance with such program's competitive selection requirements within three years of the PBV proposal selection date, and the earlier competitive selection proposal did not involve any consideration that the project would receive PBV assistance.
 Under these circumstances, HC shall not conduct another competition.

-23.4.3 Solicitation and Selection of PBV Proposals: RFP Method choice in the City.
+23.3.3 Solicitation and Selection of PBV Proposals: RFP Method

+HC may issue a request for PBV proposals (RFP) when it determines that a competitive selection process has a reasonable likelihood of generating proposals that will expand housing opportunities and housing choice in the City.
 Owner proposals will be requested in an advertisement with a reasonable deadline and posted on HC's website.
 HC may either establish a single deadline for submission or establish multiple deadlines.
 For example, HC may publish a public notice indicating that proposals will be accepted for a one-year period with quarterly proposal submission deadlines.